 - Participation in and data analysis of test beam campaigns of 2nd generation ECAL prototype.
-First tests took place in 2012; large-scale tests are foreseen in 2013-2014 at DESY and CERN. - Development of calorimeter reconstruction algorithms for Particle Flow.
+First tests took place in 2012 and 2013; large-scale tests are foreseen in 2015 at CERN. - Development of calorimeter reconstruction algorithms for Particle Flow.
 Dedicated pattern recognition algorithms are required to make the most of the very detailed information provided by the calorimeter detectors.
 These will be studied both in simulations of a complete detector, and in real data collected in test beams. - Studies of the potential for physics measurements at a future collider.
 Numerous studies are possible, according to the affinity of the student.
-For example, measurement of Higgs boson couplings, tau lepton identification, search for supersymmetric particles...
+Reconstruction of Tau's with the help of improved pattern reconstruction techniques and evaluation of the performances for the Higgs coupling estimation and for the Higgs CP state.